 Photo: Trantuonglam Trantuonglam / Wikimedia Commons

-Can Tho is in the Mekong Delta in southern Vietnam.
+Can Tho is in the Mekong Delta and one of the best places to visit in Vietnam in November.
 It has a large river network and green landscapes.
 The city has a long history, with many old temples and cultural sites.
 The floating markets, like Cai Rang, show the local way of trading.
 People sell fruits, vegetables, and cooked food from boats.
 The cuisine includes fresh seafood, noodle soups, and tropical fruits.
 The city has a lively atmosphere, especially at the riverside, where people gather in the evening.
 Can Tho is one of the famous places to visit in Vietnam for a river-based experience.

 Major Attractions: Binh Thuy Ancient House, Ninh Kieu Wharf